yogeshwaranm-turing/amazon-agentic/envs/wiki_confluence/tools/interface_4/policy.md

 1. Obtain group_name (required), actor_user_id (required), and members (optional: list of user_ids).
 2. Call lookup_group to verify the group name is unique before creation.
-3. Call commit_groups to create the new group record.
+3. Call address_groups to create the new group record.
-4. If the members list is provided, call commit_group_memberships for each member to populate the group.
+4. If the members list is provided, call address_group_memberships for each member to populate the group.
-5. Create an audit entry with create_new_audit_trail.
+5. Create an audit entry with record_new_audit_trail.

-**Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**
+**Halt, and use handover_to_human if you receive the following errors; otherwise complete the SOP:**

 - Requester not authorized
 - The group name is not unique